Should I Rebrand WordPress for Clients?

 You can also change the default “Howdy” at the top right of the admin bar to something more professional such as “Welcome”.

-You can fully customise the administration footer credit and replace the default “Thank you for creating with WordPress” with whatever text your heart desires!
+You can fully customize the administration footer credit and replace the default “Thank you for creating with WordPress” with whatever text your heart desires!

 We hope you enjoy using White Label.
 Feel free to contact us if you have any questions or feedback.